bbertka/pcf-twitter-personalization/README.md

 About:<br>
 Users authenticating with Twitter are able to view their timeline, and receive news article recommendations based on top 20 hashtags.
 Hacker news network is used to fetch the related stories.

+Upon pressing 'Stream', a personalized twitter stream is spawned for each user, and runs on the lattice cluster.
+This streamer is pulled for each user from Dockerhub

+See deplpoyed app 'About' page for more info

 Setup:<br>

 0) Install Lattice: http://lattice.cf/docs/getting-started/